NeilHarbin0/AlphaSolveVideo/README.md

 ![Solved Transparency](https://github.com/NeilHarbin0/AlphaSolveVideo/blob/main/Resources/Readme%20Examples/Demo.png?raw=true)

+*Warning: It is possible that pair detection fails, leading to strange chromatic edged outputs or ghosting.
+Please ensure the first 3 frames of the video contain at least a tiny bit of visible physics change.
+Otherwise you can try temporarily swapping swapping :firstPair and :secondPair labels in AlphaSolve.bat.*

-*Warning: It is possible that this detection fails, leading to strange chromatic edged outputs.
-I hope to improve this in the future, but if it happens to you, please notify me so I can help.
-Otherwise you can try swapping isBlack and isWhite tags in AlphaSolve.bat, or swapping firstPair and secondPair.*
+*Warning: It is possible that background color detection can fail.
+This can lead to strange white outlines around subject content, and certain particle effects losing all of their color.
+If this happens to you, please let me know.
+Otherwise you can try temporarily swapping swapping :isBlack and :isWhite labels in AlphaSolve.bat.*

 ## Other "Worse" Approaches
 Below are images of other approaches which generally miss partial transparency, leading to the inability to place your transparent image onto any background with accurate color.
 They also tend to break down at low resolutions around the edges.